Burglary Charges in Philadelphia

 In Pennsylvania, even if you just played a small role in a criminal conspiracy, if you are convicted you will be sentenced to the same grade of felony as the crime that was committed.

-So if you helped friends in planning or carrying out a burglary, even if you were waiting outside as a lookout and not the one who actually broke into the store, as long as you were in on the conspiracy if the main perpetrator is charged with burglary you will be too.
+So if you helped friends in planning or carrying out a burglary, even if you were waiting outside as a lookout and not the one who actually broke into the store, as long as you were in on the conspiracy if the main perpetrator is burglary charges you will be too.

 What To Do If You Are Charged with Burglary